“I’m an indexer. I don’t care what the indexes did today!”

 These words are from financial Media Maven Preet Banerjee .
 In that quip, he captures the essence of Index Investing.
 Couch Potato investing is another name for it.

-Some think it is prudent to monitor the stock market closely.
-I know people that do that.
-Some people get upset by the “moods of the markets”, my question is: why?
+Some think it prudent to monitor the stock market closely—I know people who do that—and some get upset by the “moods of the markets.”
+My question is: Why?

 If you are worried about your investments, you should not invest in stocks.
 If you are a day trader, then yes, you should be on top of things.
 NO it would be best if you were not a day trader.
-If you feel your investments are that “tenuous” then you really need to review your Savings plan and get out of securities.
+If you feel your investments are “tenuous,” you need to review your Savings plan and get out of securities.

-Couch Potato investing assumes you are not changing your portfolio often.
-Your only problem after that is figuring out what you can do with all that spare time?
-There are enough things to worry about.
-Watching your investments daily simply makes you more tense.
+Couch Potato investing assumes you do not change your portfolio often.
+Your only problem after that is figuring out what you can do with all that spare time.
+There are enough things to worry about, and watching your investments daily makes you more tense.

 How you rebalance your portfolio is up to you.
-You can add more funds and use that to get back to your goal distribution of funds, or you can “buy and sell” to rebalance the existing funds.
-No matter how you rebalance, that is about all you are doing with your investments.
+You can add more funds and use that to get back to your goal distribution, or you can "buy and sell" to rebalance the existing funds.
+No matter how you rebalance, that is all you do with your investments.

-What if the markets crash? (yes, that is a link to the 2008 crash that we all seem to have forgotten about) Not much to do about it, it’s better not to look then, especially!
+What if the markets crash? (yes, that is a link to the 2008 crash that we all seem to have forgotten about) Not much to do about it, it's better not to look then, especially!
 Market corrections are a common occurrence in investing, and trying to avoid them can be quite challenging.
-In my opinion, most “market timing” strategies eventually fail, despite the fact that some people may try to sell you one.
+Most "market timing" strategies eventually fail, even though some people may try to sell you one.
 These individuals may have gotten rich from selling their strategy rather than actually timing the market.
-I am currently examining the Fibonacci method for market timing, which I find interesting to read about.
-However, I have no intention of using it myself as I enjoy investigating and debunking various strategies.
+I am examining the Fibonacci method for market timing, which I find interesting to read about.
+However, I do not intend to use it as I enjoy investigating and debunking various strategies.

 Index Investing Bubble?

-People who identify as Index Fund Investors often invest in individual securities and may use Dividend Investing ideas in addition to index funds or ETFs.
+People identifying as Index Fund Investors often invest in individual securities and may use Dividend Investing ideas in addition to index funds or ETFs.

 I cannot fathom why I am still holding onto these stocks.
-Although they have performed well and pay dividends, I have sold a few single stocks from my RRSPs, such as Power Corp, but I am reluctant to let go of my other single stock investments and invest in more index funds.
-I am questioning if this makes me a hypocrite, but if being an “index fund hypocrite” means “do as I say, not as I do,” then I am unapologetically one.
-It’s time to take charge of my investments and make a more informed decision without procrastinating any longer.
+Although they have performed well and paid dividends, I have sold a few single stocks from my RRSPs, such as Power Corp, but I am reluctant to let go of my other single-stock investments and invest in more index funds.
+I am questioning if this makes me a hypocrite, but if being an "index fund hypocrite" means "do as I say, not as I do," then I am unapologetically one.
+It's time to take charge of my investments and make a more informed decision without procrastinating.

 There are very few pure indexers I bet.